Archive for the ‘CA Sierras - H’ Category

 7july1cabinwoods

 We “slept in” till 6:15 this morning.
-The sky was clear and blue— nice to see after yesterday afternoon’s dark grey clouds that dripped a bit.
+The sky was clear and blue— nice to see after yesterday afternoon’s dark gray clouds that dripped a bit.
 Looks like the Sierras are going into their normal summer pattern of clear sky each morning and cloud buildup in the afternoon.
 We packed up and headed for the Red’s Meadow cafe to have some coffee and wait for the bus to Mammoth.
 “Just Paul” and Eric were there, too— we enjoyed one last chat.

 7july2log